OXRS-IO/OXRS-IO-WEBSITE/docs/docs/firmware/touch-panel-esp32.md

 Removing a screen removes all tiles on this screen as well.

-Removing sreen 1 (Home Screen) technically removes screen 1 and creates an empty screen 1 (Home Screen)
+Removing screen 1 (Home Screen) technically removes screen 1 and creates an empty screen 1 (Home Screen)

 :::